 Where to eat out in Mitzpe Ramon

 To our surprise, there are quite a number of decent eateries in Mitzpe Ramon.
 And to help you out we have TWO excellent options for you to enjoy!

-First up, we stopped by at HadaSaar in the Spice Route Quarter for some breakfast.
+First up, we stopped by at HadaSaar in the Spice Route Quarter for some breakfast (UPDATE: HadaSaar is now a guest house only, with no restaurant).
 This magical little vegetarian spot was a hit, thanks to some yummy food (don’t miss the awesome pizza with pesto and fried eggs – it was so new a concept it hadn’t even made it to the menu!), some great, freshly made shakes that the kids enjoyed a lot, and a great, laid-back vibe.
 This is one spot you really should try and check out in Mitzpe Ramon, even if you’ve only got time for a quick stopover.

 Meital the manageress did a great job explaining the idea behind HadaSaar, which has fast evolved into the must-see hub for local produce.
 From beers to wines, from jewelry to local vegetables, HadaSaar is a great place for a taste of the local goods available.
 And don’t be surprised to see something new when you make it to Mitzpe Ramon, as HadaSaar promises to continually expand and develop.